bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter5-1.md

 # 5.1 Install QtCreator

-QtCreator installation package is a binary program, can be directly to install to your host PC.
+QtCreator installation package is a binary program, can be directly installed to your host PC.

 ```
 $ cd $DEV_ROOT/04-Sources